The Learning Centre:

 The top 3 benefits of reallocation in your investment portfolio

-When the Ontario Teachers’ Pension Plan (OTPP) shifted its entire portfolio into global markets and inflation-sensitive investments in August 2018, many educators asked, “Why?”.
+The Ontario Teachers’ Pension Plan (OTPP) is shifting its portfolio into global markets and inflation-sensitive investments, and this has many educators asking, “Why?”.

 As one of the 323,000 active or retired educators in Ontario that pays into/draws income from OTPP, you’re probably thinking, “Okay, great—but why the shift?
 And more importantly, what does it mean for me?”